Hydrat-Agency/laravel-2fa/README.md

     }
 ```

-🚀 You may also use the shorthand version if you wish :
+> 🚀 You may also use the shorthand version if you like it most :

 ```php
     /**